BlankTuber/EasterEggHunt2025/README.md

 The Chronicler began sliding the tiles, carefully working to restore the fragmented image to its proper form, noticing how certain arrangements revealed glimpses of the complete picture.

-*[Challenge: Sliding Puzzle rearranging tiles to complete an image]*
+_[Challenge: Sliding Puzzle rearranging tiles to complete an image]_

 The Chronicler sensed a connection forming with the Sage and Apprentice.
 A triangular portal opened between their provinces.

 "This advanced trivia challenge requires specialized knowledge," the journal explained.
 "Join with the Sage and Apprentice to answer questions that delve into more obscure subjects."

-*[Convergence Challenge: Trivia Group B - Chronicler + Sage + Apprentice focusing on more niche questions]*
+_[Convergence Challenge: Trivia Group B - Chronicler + Sage + Apprentice focusing on more niche questions]_

-After the shared trivia challenge, the Chronicler discovered a workshop filled with vials of colored liquids—primary hues that could be combined to create any color in the spectrum.
+After the shared trivia challenge, the Chronicler discovered a workshop filled with vials of colored liquids, primary hues that could be combined to create any color in the spectrum.

 "Creation often requires combining fundamental elements," instructed the journal.
 "Mix these primary colors to create the specific hues needed to complete your fragment."

 The Chronicler began carefully blending the primary colors, calculating the proportions needed to create precise shades that matched the requirements of her magical challenge.

-*[Challenge: Color Mixer creating required colors by combining primaries]*
+_[Challenge: Color Mixer creating required colors by combining primaries]_

 ## The Craftsman's Path: Second Journey